Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 but one story I read was pretty damn funny.

-There's a tale that pertains to a refusal of hospitality
+There's a tale that pertains to a refusal of hospitality by the Earl of Houth.

 which was a very serious slight in Irish culture.

-As she was leaving, she encountered the heir
+As she was leaving, she encountered the air and subsequently kidnapped him.

-She was said to have been offered a significant amount of gold
+She was said to have been offered a significant amount of gold and silver that she turned down.

-Her terms were, leave a side door to the castle open and always have an extra place at the table
+and always have an extra place at the table

-because she was like hey i'm just you know passing by and they're not the proper thing to do would be
+and the proper thing to do would be to

-to you know feed them um and they were like no and she was like okay i'll kidnap your kid
+no and she was like okay I'll kidnap

-I just want my own key.
+I just want my own tea and apparently the door

-It's like they've left it open.
+it's like they've left it open

 It's a security risk.